 The famous gay street of Amsterdam is the Reguliersdwarsstraat (yes, try to pronounce that the Dutch way!).
-It’s the most colorful street in Amsterdam, and the main gay scene is located here.
+It’s the most colorful street in Amsterdam and the epicenter of the gay scene.

-The Reguliersdwarsstraat is located close to the Rembrandtplein and Bloemenmarkt (flower market).
+The Reguliersdwarsstraat lies close to the Rembrandtplein and Bloemenmarkt (flower market).